 Since 2015, NRCM has awarded small grants to Maine middle school teachers and club leaders (6th, 7th, or 8th grades) for projects that educate and engage students in Maine’s environment and the value of protecting it.

-The grant application process is now open, with a deadline for submission of November 22, 2019.
+The grant application process is now closed.
+The deadline for submission ended November 22, 2019.
 Awards will be given in January, 2020.
-Maine middle school teachers and club leaders are encouraged to apply.
 For examples of past projects, you may read grantee blogs here.

-Please contact Gabrielle Grunkemeyer at firstname.lastname@example.org with questions about this program.
+Please contact Stacie Haines at firstname.lastname@example.org with questions about this program.